pfq/PFQ/user/libpcap/README.md

-This version of pcap library is intended to support the PFQ framework, thus allowing legacy applications to exploit the acceleration of capture/transmission of PFQ, and at the same time to take advantage of pfq-lang computations to filter and dispatch packets across pcap sockets.
+This version of pcap library is intended to support the PFQ framework, thus allowing legacy applications to exploit the acceleration of capture/transmission of PFQ, and at the same time to take advantage of pfq-lang computations to filter and dispatch packets across pcap sockets of the same group.

 The pcap library interface is *unchanged*.
-Additional data (e.g. pfq group) is passed to the library as environment variables (or via configuration file), while sniffing from multiple devices is possible by specifying their name in colon-separated fashion.
+Additional data (e.g. pfq group) is passed to the library as environment variables (or via configuration file), and sniffing from multiple devices is also possible by specifying their name in colon-separated fashion.

-The greatest benefits are achieved with the cooperation of pfqd, a user-space daemon used to manage groups and in-kernel computations.

 Features